SamanthaBooth81/clay_and_fire/README.md

 [Bootstrap](https://getbootstrap.com/) - Used to quickly add design and responsiveness to my website, Bootstrap focuses on mobile first design meaning this website is responsive across multiple devices ans screen sizes.

 [Font Awesome](https://fontawesome.com/) - Used for all of the icons throughout the site.

+[Canva](https://www.canva.com/) - Used to create the favicon for the project.

+[Image Compressor](https://imagecompressor.com/) - Used to compress the website and product images.

 # Testing
 ## **Manual Testing by User Story**